-The 85-year-old Justice wants to wait for her nineties before making her exit from the highest court in the land.
+The 87-year old Justice Ginsburg passed away surrounded by her children and grandchildren.
+She was commonly referred to as #RBG wanted to wait for her nineties before making her exit from the highest court in the land.
 According to a recent article in the Guardian (see below) Justice Ruth Bader Ginsburg wants to wait five years before leaving the bench.
 This would put her in the running for the oldest supreme court justice ever.
-Justice Ginsberg would be on par with Oliver Wendell Holmes Jr. who stepped down as a Supreme court Justice in his nineties.
+And second female Justice.
+Justice Ginsberg was on par with Oliver Wendell Holmes Jr. who stepped down as a Supreme court Justice in his nineties.

 Read more about Justice Ginsburg’s night out at the theatre at a play of her good friend Justice Scalia and what prompted her to call herself a “Flaming Feminist”.